1. Explanation of Terms

 Documents Required for a Study Permit Application

-• IMM 1294 – Application for Study Permit Made Outside of Canada (in the Secure Account only).
+• (In the Secure Account only) IMM 1294 – Application for Study Permit Made Outside of Canada.
 This is a PDF form.
-You must open and fill it using Adobe Acrobat Reader.
+Open and complete it using Adobe Acrobat Reader.

 • In the Portal, the same information is collected through a dynamic e-application form.

-• Letter of Acceptance— Student Information for a Study Permit from Carleton University (details below).
+• Letter of Acceptance— Student Information for a Study Permit from Carleton University.
+See details below.

-• Your passport — Photocopy or scan all pages that are not blank.
+• Passport — Photocopy or scan of all pages that are not blank.

-• Proof that you have enough money to pay your tuition fees and living expenses for your first year at Carleton.
-See additional information below.
+• Proof that there is enough money to pay estimated tuition fees and living expenses.
+IRCC specifies the minimum required amount for living expenses.
+See additional information about the financial requirement below.

 1. Go to IRCC’s instructions for applying on paper.